“You certainly have a keen literary sensibility… and you write beautifully yourself.”

 Gabriel Lenz on The Parties in our Heads: Misperceptions About Party Composition and Their Consequences

-Anonymous reviewer on The Parties in our Heads: Misperceptions About Party Composition and Their Consequences
+An anonymous reviewer commenting on The Parties in our Heads: Misperceptions About Party Composition and Their Consequences

 Anonymous reviewer on Motivated Learning or Motivated Responding?
 Using Incentives to Distinguish Between the Two Processes